Below you find the list of the documents you need to prepare in the order they are requested in the CEU Application Form.

 4. Curriculum vitae

-Your CV should be in chronological order and bullet-point format.
+Your CV should be in reverse chronological order and bullet-point format.
 We’d like to see your secondary education history and any extracurricular activities, exchange programs, academic competitions, and volunteering or work experience that you think is relevant.
-Check out our BA CV Resume Guidelines and BA CV Template for tips.

 5. Application essay